-What are the advantages of being married to a physician?August 13th, 2014 in Health /
+What are the advantages of being married to a physician?August 13, 2014 in Medicine & Health / Health

 Physicians tend to marry later and their marriages last longer even as they face the challenges, like others with demanding professions, of giving time and attention to their partners and families.

 The University of Michigan Medical School interviewed physicians and spouses to learn how "medical marriages" succeed and the resulting report is rich with data and anecdotes about live-in in-laws, role definition, financial security and the advantage of avoiding the emergency room because Mom or Dad knows how to stitch a bad cut.

 Published by the Association of American Medical Colleges, the University of Michigan research report revealed the following strategies for success when one or both spouses are physicians:

 - We recognize the important roles of each family member.

 - We have shared values.

 - We acknowledge the benefit of being a physician to our relationships.

 The report was co-authored by Monica Lypson, M.D., whose partner is a physician, Rachel L. Perlman, M.D., who shares her life with another faculty member, and Paula Ross, Ph.D., a project manager and sociologist in the Office of Medical Student Education at the U-M Medical School.

 "Physicians and their spouses experience challenges to their relationships, some of which are shared with the general population and others of which are unique to the field of medicine," says Lypson, a professor of internal medicine and learning health sciences and assistant dean for graduate medical education at the U-M Medical School.
 "Trainees and junior faculty members consider how they will balance their careers alongside marriage and family obligations."